EXPLORE OUR WEBSITE

 Weekly Home Learning Tasks:

 Pupils should read for at least 15 minutes every evening from Nursery through to Year 6.
 This should be a mix of adults modelling reading and the child reading the ability-level books sent home from school (from Reception onward).
 Reading Records need to be filled in daily.
 If you are struggling to find the time to hear your child read, please speak to the class teacher so that we can suggest alternative ways to ensure your child’s reading progress is not hindered.
+Furthermore, weekly library sessions, with one of our passionate librarians, ensures that children also select a book that reflects their interests and encourages reading for pleasure.

 The Great Debate: